wsldankers/bijson/README.md

 A shorthand to denote +infinity and -infinity respectively.
 The lower bit encodes the sign.
 Non-standard.

-#### 0x18..0x1D: float
+#### 0x19..0x1D: float

-IEEE float types.
+Floating point types.
 The lower 3 bits, when used as an exponent to 2, form the length in bytes.
+The floats are represented in little-endian IEEE 754 format.

 #### 0x20..0x23: string